 Hyperglycaemia has been reported in patients treated with some atypical antipsychotic agents, including amisulpride, therefore patients with an established diagnosis of diabetes mellitus or with risk factors for diabetes who are started on amisulpride, should get appropriate glycaemic monitoring.

 Amisulpride is eliminated by the renal route.
-In cases of severe renal insufficiency, the dose should be decreased and intermittent treatment should be considered (see Section 4.2).
+In cases of renal insufficiency, the dose should be decreased or intermittent treatment should be considered (see section 4.2).